 My husband, Blair, and I turned the garage upside down looking for the little volume.
 I rummaged (or rampaged) through all of my giant Tupperware bins of Nicholson documents only to find the diary, hours later, in a bin I had brought up months ago and stored behind my big comfy chair in the living room.

-In 1906-7, Marion was teaching in Sherbrooke, Quebec and in the summer hanging around Richmond.
+In 1906-7, Marion is almost 20 and teaching in Sherbrooke, Quebec and in the summer hanging around Richmond.
 (She would decide in September to take work with the Montreal Board, a decision likely prompted by the Nicholson's sudden financial woes.)

 She writes: "Ed says it is very crazy to keep this diary but maybe someday I will want to remember what I did and how I spent my 19th year."
 Hmm.
 I bet she never could have guessed this....

 In the winter months, the diary details her dating escapades on the skating rink.
 The usual stuff of teenage love.
 Men who are too persistent bug her.
 Men who aren't persistent enough bug her.
 There's a certain G. N. E. she really likes.
 Sometimes she sounds like Scarlett O'Hara: "Went to a card party and dance at Mrs. Griggs'.
 Had a grand time.
 Played cards with Mr. Watson, danced with Mr. Avery, had supper with Mr. Davidson and Mr. Sampson came home with me."
 (Marion was very popular, but I wonder if this is because it was still generally believed the Nicholsons were well off.)